Photo: Andrzej Otrębski / Wikimedia Commons

 Best Tallinn budget hotels:

-- Meriton Old Town Garden Hotel (the finest garden courtyard in the Old Town, €40–80/night)
+- Meriton Old Town Garden Hotel (the best garden courtyard in the Old Town, €40–80/night)

 Budget Hotel Booking Strategy